 John’s Note: Sooner or later, if you love to be in the outdoors, and work and play in the outdoors, you’ll probably get hurt, because outdoor people tend to push the limits.
 They climb mountains too high, swim rivers too far, go up trees too tall and/or ride mustangs too wild.
 When outdoors people survive tragic accidents, some give up, while others fight back, reinvent themselves and become more than they ever may have been before their accidents.
 We all love the stories of people who have overcome disaster to find the true greatness in us all, and such is the story of Ashlee Adkins Lundvall, who was born and raised in Indianapolis, Indiana.
 She was a true 6-foot, 2-inch Hoosier girl who played volleyball, basketball, fast pitch softball and slow pitch softball.
 With her outgoing personality and good looks, she had a very active social life, had a boyfriend and was living the dream of every high school teenage girl.
 After finishing her sophomore year with big plans for her junior year in high school, Ashlee went for 3 weeks to Cody, Wyoming, where girls from all over the county came to this working ranch.
 All the girls had chores.
 After the chores were done, they enjoyed horseback riding, backpacking, rodeoing and other fun activities.
-But while there, Ashlee suffered a T12 vertebra spinal cord injury in 1999 that left her in a wheelchair.
+But while there, Ashlee suffered a T12 vertebra spinal cord injury in 1999 that left her in a wheelchair or one of the Road mobility scooters.
 This week we’ll learn how Ashlee’s injury led her to enjoy the outdoors even more.

 Before my accident, my dream was to graduate from high school, go to college, study pre-med, get accepted to medical school and become an orthopedic surgeon.
 Because of my competitive nature and willingness to push myself, I used what I had learned from sports to push myself to try and become what I wanted to be – an orthopedic surgeon.
 After graduation from high school, I started college as a pre-med major.
 But I discovered quickly that I was trying to become an orthopedic surgeon for all the wrong reasons.
 I had taken on the challenge of the medical profession just to prove to everyone that I still could be an orthopedic surgeon.